moonikwe/URL-Parser/instructions.md

 2. The URL parameter can be assumed to be always valid, conforming to the Generic URI Syntax.
 3. The URL parameter may contain percent-encoded characters.
-These need to be translated back to the original characters in the parsed output.
+These need to be decoded back to the original characters in the parsed output.

 ### Output
 4. The `parse` function must return a Javascript object containing the parsed